degdigital/skeletor/README.md

 ##### {assetDirectory}.assetUrls
 Type: `Object`
 The URLs of asset types relative to the web root.
-These settings currently only apply to the Javascript assets in the `public` and `source` asset directories.
+These settings currently only apply to the Javascript assets in the `public` and `export` asset directories.

 #### CSS
 Skeletor employs [PostCSS](http://postcss.org) to process your CSS files.
 There are several CSS configuration options available to you: